RSE-Sheffield/ffea_ci_demo/INSTALL.md

 # Working environment {#workingEnvironment}

-Executing ` ffea `, ` ffea_mb ` and ` ffeatools ` is probably what most users will wish, so
- UNIX users may find convenient to add the install folder in the ` PATH `:
+Executing `ffea`, `ffea_mb` and `ffeatools` is probably what most users will wish, so UNIX users may find convenient to add the install folder in the ` PATH `:

       export PATH=$FFEA_HOME/bin:$PATH

-In addition, in order to have direct access to the python modules that integrate the FFEA tools, and specially to those users willing to write new measure tools, the ` PYTHONPATH ` environment variable should be also updated:
+In addition, in order to have direct access to the Python modules that integrate the FFEA tools, and especially to those users willing to write new measure tools, a Python environment with the ffeatools package installed should be used.

-     export PYTHONPATH=$FFEA_HOME/lib/python<version>/site-packages

-ffeatools provides a suite of command-line tools to initialise FFEA systems.
-FFEA also provides a python API to accomplish these tasks.
-You can install it by entering the ffea source folder and running
+ffeatools provides a suite of command-line tools to initialise FFEA systems, via a Python API, therefore it is highly recommended for both FFEA users and developers.

+When downloaded by CMake, ffeatools is automatically installed into a new Python venv with all the dependencies required by the test suite.
+This can be activated by navigating to `build/venv` and calling

+      source bin/activate

+Alternatively, you can install ffeatools into a different Python environment by entering ffeatools' source folder (e.g. `build/_deps/ffeatools-src`) and running

-      python setup.py install
+      pip3 install .

-The FFEA API may then be used within python by running `import ffeatools`.
+The FFEA API may then be used within Python by running `import ffeatools`.
 Note: KOBRA/FFEA_rod requires this module.
 Information on how to use `ffeatools` can be found in the [FFEA analysis tutorial](\ref FFEAanalysistut) and the [KOBRA/rods tutorial](\ref rods).

 # Tests {#ctest}